17 Beyond The Machine: From designing better organisations to discovering what design can’t solve

 So what happens when you let go of the blueprint — not just the top-down version, but the whole logic of designing and engineering organisations?

 Three dimensions carry the core of this shift.
-The practices of Holacracy — explicit roles, distributed authority, governance that evolves through tension processing — create structural conditions for something alive to happen.
-Relational infrastructure — the web of trust, honest communication, and genuine connection between people — is what makes structural clarity actually function.
-And developmental readiness — where people actually are in their capacity to hold complexity, share power, and work with emergence — determines whether any of these practices will land or bounce off.
+The practices of Self-Managing Teams (many of which are derived from methodologies like Holacracy or Sociocracy) — explicit roles, distributed authority, governance that evolves through tension processing — create structural conditions for something alive to happen.
+Relational infrastructure (from Matrix Leadership) — the web of trust, honest communication, and genuine connection between people — is what makes structural clarity actually function.
+And developmental readiness (from Terri O'Fallon and other models of adult development)— where people actually are in their capacity to hold complexity, share power, and work with emergence — play key roles in whether any of these practices will land or bounce off.

-When you hold all three together, you're no longer designing a machine.
+When you hold all three dimensions together, you're no longer designing a machine.
 You're tending a living system.
+And the results — when they come — tend to hold in a way that redesigned structures alone rarely do, because they're grounded in the team's own perception, not in an external blueprint.

 Beyond The Machine

 None of this is easy.
-There are no single answers, simple solutions, or silver-bullet frameworks.
-Reality is messy, and this work is fundamentally about opening up to that reality rather than trying to tidy it away.
+Recognising that there are no single answers, simple solutions, or silver-bullet frameworks and that reality is messy - this work becomres more about about opening up to that reality rather than trying to tidy it away.
 It means sitting with more uncertainty than most of us are comfortable with.
 It means trusting processes you can't fully control.
 It means being willing to be changed by the work, not just to change others through it.

-But if you've been sensing that something fundamental needs to shift — that better engineering isn't the answer — then you already know this.
+But if you've been sensing that something fundamental needs to shift — that better design and engineering isn't the answer — then you already know this.
 You've probably tried it.
-You've probably found that it helps for a while and then the old patterns reassert themselves.
+You've probably found that it helps for a while, and then the old patterns reassert themselves.

 This is where the work begins.